CatalogueOfLife/portal/_posts/2021-04-14-stable-ids.md

 The short report on potentially unstable identifiers intersects the created and deleted lists by grouping them on the canonical name without authorship.
 This allows us to review changes and spot potential problems with the algorithm.
-The names listed in the April 2021 report look all correct as they usually have an addition in authorship, a status change or a synonyms parent change.
+The names listed in report of the April 2021 edition look correct as they usually have an addition in authorship, a status change or a synonyms parent change.
 We hope that these reports help users in tracking changes in COL.

 For users that want to migrate from the discontinued 2019 identifiers to the new system we provide an [ID mapping file](https://download.catalogueoflife.org/col/legacy_id_map.zip).